 The income statement for merchandising and manufacturing companies differs in the reporting of the cost of the merchandise (goods) available for sale and sold during the period.

 This lecture will clarify how to prepare the income statement for a manufacturing company.

 A manufacturing company has no need to prepare a manufacturing account, statement of production, or a cost sheet, before preparing the income statement.

 The income statement remains the same except for the transfer of goods manufactured to a trading account to be treated as finished goods (at par with purchases).
 Thus, the company that carries on manufacturing activity besides trading activity tends to prepare:

 - Trading and profit and loss account (Income statement)

 - Balance sheet (position statement)

-accounting treatment would be as follows:
+Given the rate for marking up the production cost; the accounting treatment would be as follows:

 The amount of markup is added to production cost, i.e., the manufacturing profit.